 About the role

-We have an exciting opportunity for an individual to join our Liverpool Football Club Women’s team as a PGA U16s Physical Performance Coach on a casual basis.
+We have an exciting opportunity for an individual to join our Liverpool Football Club Women’s team as a LFCW Pro Game Academy U16s Assistant Coach on a casual basis.
 The purpose of this role is to develop talented individuals, so that players from Liverpool FC Women’s Pro Game Academy progress within our player development pathway and become an integral part of the success of the Liverpool FC Women’s first team.

 What will you be doing?

-- To attend and contribute to FA CPD events and further training as required.
+- To attend and contribute to internal club and FA CPD events and further training as required.

 Who are we looking for?